ShareTraitProject/ShareTraitDatabase/sharatrait-database-v1/db-publish/README.md

 - db file
 - SQL query for generating the master query
+- master-query-output.csv: complete replication of all the records of ShareTrait_DataBase_v1.0.0.csv, Published in Zenodo July 12, 2023 | Version 1.0.0, [DOI](https://doi.org/10.5281/zenodo.8138904)
-- ShareTrait-dataset-database-mapping.csv: contains the sharetrait dataset attribute mapping to the sharetrait database v1.2.0 attributes that are provided in the master-query.csv output file
+- ShareTrait-dataset-database-mapping.csv: contains the sharetrait dataset attribute mapping to the sharetrait database v1.2.0 attributes that are provided in the master-query.csv output file.
+The only difference from the files is that